 Sarah Rich is writer, editor, and strategic consultant.
 She is a co-founder of the Knight-Batten award winning Longshot Magazine and the Foodprint Project, and the founding editor of the Smithsonian Magazine blog, Design Decoded.
 She is also a senior researcher for Webbmedia Group.

 Sarah is a former senior editor at Dwell and former managing editor of Worldchanging, the award-winning online publication focused on solutions for a sustainable future, where she co-authored and edited the bestselling book, Worldchanging: A User’s Guide for the 21st Century (Abrams, 2006).
 She is also the founding managing editor of Inhabitat, one of the most widely read websites on sustainable design and architecture.

 Sarah received her BA from Stanford University in Cultural and Social Anthropology and began her professional life in the world of food.
 She worked as a food justice community advocate, a television production assistant for the Food Network, and a chef at the Berkeley Art Museum café.
-She is a founding editor of Civil Eats, a nationally-recognized website about farm and food policy.
-Her latest book, Urban Farms, will be released from Abrams Books in spring 2012.
+She is a founding editor of James Beard Award-winning Civil Eats, a website about farm and food policy.
+Her most recent book, Urban Farms, was published by Abrams in 2012.